-The Receiver receives this information and uses RF Signal to identify the transmitter's
+The Receiver receives this information and uses RF Signal to identify the transmitter's status and location.

 DISPLAY

 The Display- the Receiver transmits the locating information to the remote display through a radio telemetry system.

 A horizontal directional drilling machine operator can use the information from the display to the guide the drill head to the desired location.